tmux/tmux/.github/CONTRIBUTING.md

 Before opening an issue, please ensure that:

-- TERM inside tmux is screen, screen-256color, tmux or tmux-256color.
-Check by running echo $TERM inside tmux.
+- `$TERM` inside tmux is screen, screen-256color, tmux or tmux-256color.
+Check by running `echo $TERM` inside tmux.

 - You can reproduce the problem with the latest tmux release, or a build from Git master.